-To enable the I/Q Recording feature, the frequency span of the MESA 2.0 must be 14 MHz or less and a USB drive with available space must be inserted into the USB thumb drive.
+To enable the I/Q Recording feature, the frequency span of the MESA 2.0 must be 14 MHz or less and a USB drive with available space must be inserted into the USB port.
+(See pg.
+100 note on supported file systems.)